 In 2014 RAGE released the special box edition “The Soundchaser Archives, 30th Anniversary” with rarities and demo songs from the last 30 years of the RAGE history.

-In February 2015 Peavy Wagner announced the split of the most recent lineup with Victor Smolski and André Hilgers.
+In February 2015 Peavy Wagner announced the split of the lineup with Victor Smolski and André Hilgers.

-With looking at multiple festival shows throughout Europe this summer and a headlining tour in fall, 2016 will mark the busiest and most successful year ever in the history of RAGE.
+With looking at multiple festival shows throughout Europe and a headlining tour in fall, 2016 marks one of the busiest and most successful years ever in the history of RAGE.